 This is expected to change when Apple starts to distribute its own content.

 How much Apple will charge remains to be seen, but there are reports that the content could be given away for free by the company.
+Alternatively the TV content might be bundled into an Apple Music or iCloud subscription.

 According to CNBC sources, Apple will give away the content for free on Apple TV, iPhone and iPad via the TV app.

-According to the CNBC report from 10 October 2018, Apple’s new digital video service will offer its own content along with content from other subscription services, according to people familiar with the matter.
+According to the CNBC report (from 10 October 2018) Apple’s new digital video service will offer its own content along with content from other subscription services, according to people familiar with the matter.

-Even if Apple does charge a subscription for the service, it is thought it will undercut its competition.
+Even if Apple does charge a subscription for its service, it is thought it will undercut its competition.
 In June 2018 a Recode report noted that a TV executive had revealed that Apple "intends to sell a standalone subscription to its original video shows, priced below Netflix".

 That same report suggests that Apple will bundle all of its content into one subscription service that could include Apple Music and AppleCare.